pfxuan/lustrefs/README.md

 After completing the steps above restart the cluster.

 Running jobs with Lustre is very similar to using HDFS.
-Paths are either relative to a users home directory, or absolute.
+Paths are either relative to a users directory under `{$fs.lustrefs.mount}`, or absolute.
 The following commands are equivalent for a user named `jane`:

   * `$ hadoop jar application.jar appName inputDir ouputDir`